aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 - SecurityControl, concerning authentication and authorization, which is again optional and orthogonal to other peer controls.

-As a matter of fact, ServiceMetadata is effectively control composite.
-You might have also noticed, ServiceMetadata declaratively binds interface and implementation.
+As a matter of fact, ServiceMetadata is control composite, which is effectively a control for Weave Service Framework core.

+You might have also noticed, ServiceMetadata binds service interface and service implementation declaratively.

 ### Example of ServiceMetadata